 International applicants are required to certify that they possess sufficient funds to cover all fees, transportation, and living expenses for the first year of their studies at UCI.
-Students who have been admitted for graduate studies at UCI must complete the

-I-20/DS-2019 Request for New Graduate Students and submit it to the admitting academic department if the student requires an F-1/J-1 student visa.
+Students who have been admitted for graduate studies at UCI must complete the I-20/DS-2019 Request for New Graduate Students and submit it to the admitting academic department if the student requires an F-1/J-1 student visa.
 Upon completion of these forms, and thorough review by the admitting department, paperwork is submitted to the International Center for review and document issuance.
 This process takes 15 business days; incomplete information may require longer processing times.
-International applicants who have deferred admission must submit updated documents and forms and an updated financial verification statement before visa documents can be issued.
-All inquiries regarding verification of financial support or visa documents should be directed to the International Center.
+International applicants who have deferred admission must submit updated documents and forms and an updated financial verification statement before visa documents should be directed to the International Center.